 Article 14: Where minors are invited to participate in the production of programs, their apparrel and performance shall fit with the characteristics of the minors age and the features of the era, and minors must not be enticed to discuss topics such as fame, fortune, and love.

-Programs for minors must not promote the child star effect, package and create interest in celebrity children.
+Programs for minors must not promote the child star effect, packaging and hyping interest in celebrity children.

 Article 15: Programs for minors shall strictly control competitive rankings and must not set up material rewards that are too high, must not entice minors to seek votes or ask minors what it feels like to lose and be eliminated.